2026

 Usage with TanStack Query

-TanStack Query doesn't have native GraphQL support, so you write a small execute function once:
+TanStack Query doesn't have native GraphQL support, so you write a small execute function once.
+This approach uses documentMode: "string", which generates TypedDocumentString instead of an AST node.
+The string can be sent directly over fetch:

 ts